FedML-AI/FedGraphNN/README.md

 - `data`: Provide data downloading scripts and store the downloaded datasets.
 Note that in `FedML/data`, there also exists datasets for research, but these datasets are used for evaluating federated optimizers (e.g., FedAvg) and platforms.
 FedGraphNN supports more advanced datasets and models for federated training of graph neural networks.
 Currently, we have molecular machine learning datasets.

-- `data_preprocessing`: Domain-specific PyTorch Data loaders for centralized and distributed training.
+- `data_preprocessing`: Domain-specific PyTorch/PyG Data Loaders for centralized and distributed training.

-- `model`: GNN models.
+- `model`: GNN models written in Pytorch/PyG.

 - `trainer`: please define your own `trainer.py` by inheriting the base class in `FedML/fedml-core/trainer/fedavg_trainer.py`.
 Some tasks can share the same trainer.